Dark Matter annihilation energy output and its effects on the high-z IGM: WIMP models and the thermal relic

 Supersymmetry is a particular symmetry property of the lagrangian of a physical theory, such that said lagrangian remains invariant if a supersymetric transformation is performed on the fields of the theory.
 The supersymmetric transformation is such that the change in a fermionic field is a bosonic field, and the change in a bosonic field is a fermionic filed.
 As in quantum field theory, the fields represent different particle contents (the particles are nothing more than the excited states of the fields), a supersymmetric theory naturally has one boson for each fermion present, and vice-versa.

 The particle content of the MSSM (the Minimal Supersymmetric Standard Model) is the same as that of the SM, but for every SM particle, there is an associated supersymmetric partner (also, the Higgs field is different from the one in the SM, being two fields instead of just one).
 The naming scheme for the superpartners is to maintain the root of the name of the SM particle, but to change the end of the name with the suffix -ino in the case of fermionic superpartners of SM bosons and to add the prefix s- in the case of bosonic (scalar) superpartners of SM fermions.
 For example, the superpartners of the electron and the muon are the selectron and the smuon, and the superpartners of the photon and the Z boson are the photino and the Zino.
+The WIMP candidate of SUSY is the lightest neutralino, { as explained in the review by \cite{Jungman}}.